swasun/VQ-VAE-Speech/stats_to_compute.md

 ## Algorithm

 - Make a 2D projection of the embedding vectors using umap;
-- Plot the projection result as points, and the embedding indices as marks;
+- Plot the projection result as points, and the embedding indices as the most probable phoneme found using many to one mapping strategy;
 - Map each groundtruth phoneme with each mark (how?).